dPys/PyNets/docs/usage.rst

         Input image orientation and voxel resolution are not relevant, as PyNets will create necessary working copies with standardized RAS+ orientations and either 1mm or 2mm voxel resolution reslicing, depending on the runconfig.yml default or possible override with the `-vox` flag.

     .. note::
-        All file formats are assumed to be Nifti1Image (i.e. .nii or .nii.gz file suffix).
+        All file formats are assumed to be Nifti1Image (i.e. .nii or .nii.gz file suffix), and **absolute** file paths should always be specified to the CLI's.

 Custom File Inputs